 • Common investments: Member States and Regions may decide to invest together in common EDIHs.
-Potential examples of projects that are ready for such common investments are available on the Smart Specialisation Platform for Industrial Modernisation4.
-They are based on the Vanguard Initiative5 collaboration model.
+Potential examples of projects that are ready for such common investments by several regions (often coming from different Member States) are available on the Smart Specialisation Platform for Industrial Modernisation.
+They are based on the Vanguard Initiative collaboration model.